5010.1 Regular Degree Status

 5010.2 Conditional Degree Status

 Students who have an undergraduate grade point average criterion less than that required for regular status (see UP# 5010.1) and/or need to complete prerequisite coursework may be admitted in conditional status.
-Conditionally admitted students must achieve a 3.0 cumulative graduate grade point average the term in which they complete six or more semester hours since being admitted in this status.
+Conditionally admitted students must achieve a 3.0 cumulative graduate grade point average the term in which they complete nine or more semester hours since being admitted in this status.
 Students who have achieved the 3.0 grade point requirement, have completed prerequisite courses, and have completed all other stipulated conditions will automatically be granted regular degree status.
 Graduate credit earned while in this status will apply toward degree requirements.
 Students in this category who do not meet the 3.0 grade point average requirement within the required time period will be subject to dismissal from the Graduate School.
 Masters degree students subject to dismissal under this policy may petition subject to the rules and procedures found in UP# 5510 in this manual.
 Post-masters and doctoral students subject to dismissal from Conditional status may petition to their graduate program via the Graduate School.

 5010.3 Provisional Status